-DB Contractor and shall be with the approval of the Joint Board.
-Proposer's attention is The ETC Contractor and the RBOC Contractor must directly interface and work seamlessly with one another.
+The ETC Contractor and the RBOC Contractor must directly interface and work seamlessly with one another.
 The RBOC Contractor and the ETC Contractor must directly interface through the barcode reader for automatic input of the Transponders into customer accounts and a Transponder inventory application and the portable Transponder reader and tester.
-The RBOC Contractor will provide the MOMS for the Toll Project and all Contractors will ensure that all systems can communicate with it.
+The RBOC Contractor will provide the primary-MOMS for the Toll Project and otherall Contractors will be required to ensure that their individual MOMSall systems can communicate with it.
 The Operations Services Contractor must directly interface with the RBOC Contractor for the build out of the Operations Center and the Walk-in centers to provide the necessary space and room environment for the back office equipment.